 Website management resources

 When it comes to marketing your website, Semrush will give you all of the data you need to excel.
 The all-in-one marketing platform is designed to help you efficiently and effectively promote your business with tools to grow traffic, increase leads and sell more products.
-You can do keyword research, run SEO audits, analyze your PPC and social campaigns, track backlinks and monitor your website analytics.
+You can do keyword research, run SEO and website audits, analyze your PPC and social campaigns, track backlinks and monitor your website analytics.
 Semrush allows access to a lot of their features for free, but their paid plans have even more features to take your website management to the next level with marketing.

 Are you struggling with keeping your content managed?
 Notion can help you navigate your content whether it’s customers, inventory, services, and more.
 Their platform is free for one user.
 They allow you to add your team, upgrade storage, and unlock more premium features with their paid plan.